locationtech/rasterframes/docs/src/main/tut/reference.md

     Boolean rf_exists(Tile tile)

-Returns true if any cells in the tile are true (non-zero and not NoData).
+Returns true if any cells in the tile are true (non-zero and not nodata).

 #### rf_for_all

     Boolean rf_for_all(Tile tile)

-Returns true if all cells in the tile are true (non-zero and not NoData).
+Returns true if all cells in the tile are true (non-zero and not nodata).
+See also @ref:[`rf_is_no_data_tile](reference.md#rf-is-no-data-tile), which tests that all cells are nodata.

 #### rf_tile_stats